HEALING THE WOUNDS OF TRAUMA

 Self-soothing with alcohol or food

-Trauma and C-PTSD in childhood often results in feelings of low self-esteem, shame and hopelessness.
+Trauma and emotional abuse in childhood often result in feelings of low self-esteem, shame and hopelessness.

 People with Complex trauma often blame themselves, because they feel like they are “not good enough” and are somehow wrong or unloveable.

-Survivors of childhood trauma usually feel like something’s “not quite right.”
+Survivors of childhood trauma and emotional abuse usually feel like something’s “not quite right.”

 They will often have ongoing and unconscious feelings of shame and worthlessness.
 Sometimes when we have a history of childhood trauma we won’t be aware of these feelings, but they are nevertheless there, running in the background and making us feel bad.